gradle/gradle/design-docs/ide-integration.md

 the product.

 - IntelliJ: To our knowledge depends on classes from Gradle's internal API to generate classpath (`org.gradle.plugins.ide.internal.resolver.DefaultIdeDependencyResolver`).
 - Eclipse: STS uses a custom model for the tooling API to generate the classpath.
+On top of the project/external classpath provided by the tooling API, the solution uses so called classpath containers which are built using [Eclipse APIs](https://github.com/spring-projects/eclipse-integration-gradle/blob/f40acf8033db935270225e6ff4b5989f2f45abb4/org.springsource.ide.eclipse.gradle.core/src/org/springsource/ide/eclipse/gradle/core/classpathcontainer/GradleDependencyComputer.java#L116).
-The Gradle IDE plugins can be activated optionally to derive additional customizations of the project files.
+A classpath container is reflect in a single classpath entry in the generated `.classpath` file.
+The Gradle IDE plugins can be invoked optionally to derive additional customizations for the project files.
 - Buildship: See Eclipse.
 Is there any difference in behavior?
 How is the classpath generated right now?

 #### Implementation